craigpetersen/chess-study/README.md

 Main commands:

 - `chess-study analyze` — download + analyze
-- `chess-study timeline` — show a per-game “dot bar” timeline in the terminal (where mistakes/blunders occur)
+- `chess-study timeline` — show a per-game “dot bar” timeline in the terminal
 - `chess-study upload-top` — upload the biggest blunder per game to Lichess
 - `chess-study sync` — analyze then upload (and optionally show the timeline)